Audio Modding Guide

 • Open the sound in FModel

-• Listen to any audio track in-game using the shout framework mod.
+• Listen to any voice line in-game using the shout framework mod.

 Alternately, for more advanced users, you can reimport the cooked sound waves into the editor by closing UE, then copying in the cooked waves from the unpacked game files and overwriting the ones that are already there (you need both the .uasset and .uexp files).
 This should work for you for most circumstances, but only for that project.